LangeTo/calculations-pico/README.md

 # Calculation of couplexes from PICO experiments

-compatible with QIAcuity Software Suite 2.5.0.1
+- compatible with QIAcuity Software Suite 2.5.0.1 only
+- sample names containing NTC will be removed
+- supported Nanoplate formats 8.5k (use 13µl master mix) and 26k (use 42µl master mix)
+- clusters with 0 counts are removed

 *more information on usage will follow*